-language Consistent, plain English in all communications, with information in Easy Read format.
-Providing information in different formats such as large print, Braille, British Sign Language and in the many different languages and dialects spoken in Southend on request or if known that the person requires it.
-Helpline has access to a foreign language telephone interpreting service.
-Information in community languages, matching NHS guidelines and Stay at Home guidance has been shared with Southend's community groups (COVID-19 Info).
-Promotion of government/official guidance provided in alternative formats/languages (e.g Stay at home guidance).
-SEND The children attending school constitutes a small proportion of children with special (Special educational needs and disabilities, reduced support will have a profound impact on Educational these families.
-The effects of school closures, medical equipment shortages and Needs and social distancing are amplified for families of children with disabilities.
-Disability) • Some children may require medication, personal protective equipment (PPE, such as gloves and masks), home care, respite and rehabilitation services.
-These resources are scarce or unavailable given PPE shortages, delayed or cancelled dispensing of medical equipment, cancellation of respite and group programs and the potential for staffing shortages. • A number of school staff and therapists may self-isolate or become unwell. • Where home support is available, families may suspend the service to limit exposure when staff are providing service in multiple homes.
-Reduced support and resources, may compound the physical and mental health challenges already experienced by the parents of, and children with disabilities.
-LAs have a legal duty to review and amend EHC plans when a child transfers from one phase of education to another.
-The Coronavirus Act does not alter timescales or legal process to comply with for EHC needs assessments or issuing EHC plans.
-The Coronavirus Act 2020 allows for the Secretary of State to temporarily disapply the requirement for an annual review of an EHC plan to be held where 'appropriate' and 'proportionate', which could delayed revised plans to be in place for these children.
-(See also Age - Children with SEND) Potential Mitigating Action: • School closure decisions should be taken only when 'strictly necessary' and for the shortest time possible, as set out in the legislation [EHRC].
-Relaxed regulations enabling this group to exercise more frequently than others throughout lookdown has been affective Name P. 11 throughout lockdown has been effective.
-Neurodiversity Lack of direct instruction and use of metaphor unhelpful. and all groups Inconsistencies in messages can be confusing. with • There have been numerous cases of information being changed slightly - for communicatio example "avoid all non-essential contact and travel" became "avoid all contact n difficulties and non-essential travel" on BBC Spotlight.
-These subtle changes in the message can cause confusion.
-Changes between 7 day and 14 day isolation has confused people as has
+The children attending school constitutes a small proportion of children with special educational needs and disabilities, reduced support will have a profound impact on these families.
+The effects of school closures, medical equipment shortages and social distancing are amplified for families of children with disabilities.

+- Some children may require medication, personal protective equipment (PPE, such as gloves and masks), home care, respite and rehabilitation services.
+These resources are scarce or unavailable given PPE shortages, delayed or cancelled dispensing of medical equipment, cancellation of respite and group programs and the potential for staffing shortages. - A number of school staff and therapists may self-isolate or become unwell. - Where home support is available, families may suspend the service to limit exposure when staff are providing service in multiple homes.
+Reduced support and resources, may compound the physical and mental health challenges already experienced by the parents of, and children with disabilities. - LAs have a legal duty to review and amend EHC plans when a child transfers from one phase of education to another.
+The Coronavirus Act does not alter timescales or legal process to comply with for EHC needs assessments or issuing EHC plans. - The Coronavirus Act 2020 allows for the Secretary of State to temporarily disapply the requirement for an annual review of an EHC plan to be held where 'appropriate' and 'proportionate', which could delayed revised plans to be in place for these children.

+(See also Age - Children with SEND)

+- School closure decisions should be taken only when 'strictly necessary' and for the shortest time possible, as set out in the legislation [EHRC]. - Relaxed regulations enabling this group to exercise more frequently than others throughout lockdown has been effective.

+Neurodiversity and all groups with communicatio n difficulties

+- Lack of direct instruction and use of metaphor unhelpful. - Inconsistencies in messages can be confusing. - There have been numerous cases of information being changed slightly for example "avoid all non-essential contact and travel" became "avoid all contact and non-essential travel" on BBC Spotlight.
+These subtle changes in the message can cause confusion. - Changes between 7 day and 14 day isolation has confused people as has